-- 38. The rise in armed groups in North Africa in recent years has forced the Amazigh, who used to move freely around Algeria, Burkina-Faso, Libya, Mali, Mauritania, Niger and Tunisia, to flee from their usual migratory routes.
-So too has the closure of international borders between Algeria, Libya and Morocco.44 In Guatemala, violence, extortion, threats, and the presence of organized crime all contribute to displacement. - 39.
-The Chittagong Hill Tracts region of Bangladesh continues to be one of the most militarized areas in the world, following the settlement of non-indigenous peoples on indigenous lands and ensuing conflict.
+44 www.securitycouncilreport.org/monthly-forecast/2019-07/un-office-for-west-africa-and-the-sahel.php closure of international borders between Algeria, Libya and Morocco.
+45 Violence, extortion, threats, and the presence of organized crime all contribute to displacement.

+- 39. The Chittagong Hill Tracts region of Bangladesh continues to be one of the most militarized areas in the world, following the settlement of non-indigenous peoples on indigenous lands and ensuing conflict.
 Similarly, militarization, in north-east India with the imposition of the Armed Forces (Special Powers) Act 1958 and in the Cordillera and Mindanao regions of the Philippines has caused migration and displacement of indigenous peoples within and across national borders.
 Intercommunity conflicts over political power and territorial boundaries, caused by non-recognition of indigenous land (see A/HRC/39/17/Add.2) are factors cited in Chiapas, Mexico for the displacement of 5,000 indigenous peoples (mostly women and many pregnant) in November 2017, causing a humanitarian crisis.
-Such conflict is often exploited by other parties, including armed groups, political parties and representatives of churches. - 40.
+Such conflict is often exploited by other parties, including armed groups, political parties and church representatives. - 40.
 Indigenous peoples also flee from claims of involvement in militant groups and criminalization of human rights defenders.
 For example, attacks based on unfounded suspicions that the Lumads in the Philippines were involved with militant groups (see A/HRC/39/17).
 There are reports of the Afar and Kunama peoples having been targeted in Eritrea, forcing several thousand to flee to Ethiopia.
-46 The commission of inquiry on human rights in Eritrea claimed reasonable grounds to believe that Eritrean officials have intentionally and severely deprived Eritrean Kunama and Afar of fundamental rights contrary to international law on ethnic grounds, sufficient to establish that they committed the crime of persecution, a crime against humanity under the Rome Statute.
-47 - 41.
+The commission of inquiry on human rights in Eritrea claimed reasonable grounds to believe that Eritrean officials have intentionally and severely deprived Eritrean Kunama and Afar of fundamental rights contrary to international law on ethnic grounds, sufficient to establish that they committed the crime of persecution, a crime against humanity under the Rome Statute. - 41.
 In the aftermath of conflict, indigenous peoples are not necessarily included in peace agreements, their lands are not protected, and displacement is a consequence.
-Colombia is an exception where an ethnic chapter was included in the peace agreement, recognizing the disproportionate impact of the internal armed conflict on Afro-Colombian and indigenous peoples and the need to include them in the construction of peace.
-Also, the presence of indigenous peoples in border areas is not necessarily a factor in the determination of boundaries by tribunals, including the Eritrea-Yemen Arbitral Tribunal and the Eritrea-Ethiopia Boundary Commission.
+Colombia is an exception where an ethnic chapter was included in the peace agreement, albeit late in the process, recognizing the disproportionate impact of the internal armed conflict on Afro-Colombian and indigenous peoples and the need to include them in the construction of peace.
+49 Also, the presence of indigenous peoples in border areas may be insufficiently recognized, such as when the Eritrea-Yemen Arbitral Tribunal and the Eritrea-Ethiopia Boundary Commission determine boundaries.
 Arbitrators chosen for the tribunals are not likely to be familiar with the rights of indigenous peoples in border areas.
+50